cornell-bioinformatics/rhAmpSeq-MAS-Pipeline/README.md

    ## contents of the config file ##
    #
    # FAMILY_PATH: ./
-   # # pathway for each family - I usually put the yaml in the same directory as th
+   # # pathway for each family - keep the yaml in the same directory as the hap_genotype file generated from the amplicon.py script.
-   e hapgeno
    #
-   # MARKER_TRAIT_PATH: /local/workdir/chengzou/2023/01.MAS/00.all_trait_key
-   # #                                     ^ this is where Cheng's most up to date
-   rules are
+   # MARKER_TRAIT_PATH: all_trait_key   ## this is the directory with the prediction rules for each QTL
    #
-   # MARKER_TRAIT_FILE: # list of traits for MAS - naming here needs to match file
+   # MARKER_TRAIT_FILE: # list of traits for MAS - naming here needs to match file names in all_trait_key
-   names in trait key directory
    #     - Msex
    #     - Fsex
    #     - 5OGT